gvwilson/fiction/iffy/index.md

 then stared out at the sea.
 The endless light of the Antarctic summer cut sharp reflections into the waves around her.
-She toyed with the idea of playing a sim on the ship's core---a sea monster with tentacles the size of pier posts, or a war-time training drill that would send her dodging and weaving through flocks of hostile drones---but instead she sighed and pulled up some homework.
+She toyed with the idea of playing a sim on the ship's core—a sea monster with tentacles the size of pier posts, or a war-time training drill that would send her dodging and weaving through flocks of hostile drones—but instead she sighed and pulled up some homework.
 Her classroom schooling had petered out when she turned ten.
 Since then her teachers had been tutoring programs